arghyagod-coder/EasyArchSetup/README.md

 ## Points to note:

-- It can install only base arch system, and even install a desktop environment for it. ;)
+- It can install a base arch system, and even install a desktop environment for it. ;)
 - It only supports UEFI boot
 - It ofcourse needs Internet